 In this case, the rate region reduces to for some $ U $ and $W$ with alphabets $\mathcal{U}$ and $\mathcal{W}$, respectively, that satisfy

 and

 with cardinality bounds

-\end{theorem} The rate region in the above case $R_X > H(X)$ was previously established in \cite[Theorem~3]{OrliRoc01}, and has been generalized in \cite[Theorem~1]{MaIsh12} for $m$-round point-to-point communication with cardinality bounds on the alphabet of auxiliary variables.
+\end{theorem} The rate region in the above case $R_X > H(X)$ was previously established in \cite[Theorem~3]{OrliRoc01}, and has been generalized in \cite[Theorem~1]{MaIsh11} for $m$-round point-to-point communication with cardinality bounds on the alphabet of auxiliary variables.
 However in both works, the range of the auxiliary random variable $W$ was left unspecified, except for the condition that $U,W,X$ should determine $f(X,Y)$.
 By contrast, Theorem~\ref{rate:RX} specifies $W$ to range over independent sets of a suitable graph.
-Also, the cardinality bounds are tighter with respect to the bounds derived in~\cite[Theorem~1]{MaIsh12}.
+Also, the cardinality bounds are tighter with respect to the bounds derived in~\cite[Theorem~1]{MaIsh11}.

 Finally, when $R_X=0$ there is no direct link between transmitter-$ X $ and the receiver and the situation reduces to the cascade setting depicted in Fig.~\ref{fig:Cascade}.
-The rate region for this case was established in \cite[Theorem 3.1]{CuffSuElg09} (see also \cite[Theorem 2]{Visw11}). \begin{theorem}[Cascade] The inner bound is tight when In this case, the rate region reduces to \end{theorem}
+The rate region for this case was established in \cite[Theorem 3.1]{CuffSuElg09} (see also \cite[Theorem 2]{Visw11}).\footnote{For the corresponding rate distortion problem, look at \cite{CuffSuElg09} and \cite{PermWei12}.} \begin{theorem}[Cascade] The inner bound is tight when In this case, the rate region reduces to \end{theorem}